This is really a good Beef Stew recipe and it's easy to make! The puff pastry is a nice little addition, too!

 Break away from canned Dinty Moore™ Beef stew with this easy and delicious homemade beef stew recipe!

-- Great flavor - the bay leaves and coriander give traditional beef stew a nice hearty and savory flavor
+- Great flavor – the bay leaf, allspice and coriander give this traditional beef stew a rich and savory flavor

 - Easy to make!
 Stovetop or slow-cooker